The Moontide is coming. Urte stands on the brink of war. Now three seemingly ordinary people will decide the fate of the world.

-The Rondian emperor, overlord of the West, is hell-bent on ruling both continents, and the last two Moontides have seen his crusading armies crossing the Bridge and raping and pillaging their way across Antiopia.
+The Rondian emperor, overlord of the west, is hell-bent on ruling both continents, and for the last two Moontides he has led armies of battle-magi across the bridge on crusades of conquest, pillaging his way across Antiopa.

-The Moontide Quartet: an epic fantasy rich in intricate plots, intrigue and treachery as vast forces collide and ordinary people make heart-rending choices that will shake the world.
+An epic fantasy, rich in intricate plots, intrigue and treachery.
+Vast forces collide and ordinary people make heart-rending choices that will shake the world.